These tips come from an old booklet published sometime in the 1930’s and provide general advice and tips for running the home.

 - Cream pitchers will not drip if a little butter or salad oil is put on the end of the lip.

 - Dishes on top of ice in refrigerator will not slip if a fruit jar rubber is placed underneath each one.

 - Dresser drawers will slide easier if the parts that stick are rubbed with laundry soap or paraffin.

 - Electric push buttons can easily be seen in the night if they are touched up with a little luminous paint.
 This saves time, temper and bumps.

 - Ferns can be kept while you are away from home for a few days by placing a bowl of water near the fern with one end of a cloth in the water and the other end in the fern container.
-The water will then be gradually drawn to the fern.
+The liquid will then be gradually drawn to the fern.